-Standard:
+Standard

-- Ensure photo orientation is properly adjusted prior to upload (do not submit sideways or upside down photos to your report) - Ensure the date is accurate if dates are published on photos. - All photos must be labeled when form permits.
+- Ensure photo orientation is adequately adjusted prior to upload (do not submit sideways or upside-down photos to your report). - Ensure the date is accurate if dates are on photos. - All photos must be labeled when form permits.

-Guideline:
+Guideline

-- All photos should have a date stamp. - Before leaving the property ensure the photos are clear and usable. - Once photos are submitted to the client site, they should be reviewed to ensure correct photos were uploaded prior to final submission.
-People and/or pets/animals, live or in photos (e.g. family portraits), should not be in any photos. - Avoid photos which may reflect race, creed, religion, or national origin. - Photos containing inappropriate/graphic content should be avoided unless they are required as a component of portraying property damage/required repairs.
+- All photos should have a date stamp. - Before leaving the property, ensure the photos are clear and usable. - Once photos are submitted to the client site, they should be reviewed to ensure correct photos were uploaded prior to final submission.
+People and pets/animals, live or in photos (e.g., family portraits), should not be in any photos. - Avoid photos that reflect race, creed, religion, or national origin. - Avoid photos containing inappropriate/graphic content unless required as a component of portraying property damage/required repairs.

-6) Records
+6. Records

-- a) Retain BPO records for a minimum of one year or the amount of time state law requires.
-Records can be a print out, digital, or a combination of both.
-Retain a minimum of: - i) MLS printout for each comparable. - ii) Any document used to establish characteristics of the subject e.g. tax record. - iii) All photos of the subject property taken during the inspection. - Ø Although not required, recommend retaining the above records for five years or refer to state law for statute of limitations, whichever is greater.
+- a.
+Retain BPO records for a minimum of 1 year or the amount of time state law requires.
+Records can be a printout, digital, or a combination of both.
+Retain: - i.
+MLS printout for each comparable. - ii.
+Any document used to establish characteristics of the subject, e.g., tax record. - iii.
+All photos of the subject property taken during the inspection.

+Ø Although not required, it is recommended to retain the above records for five years or refer to state law for statute of limitations, whichever is greater.

-7) Disclaimer
+7. Disclaimer